adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/FrequentlyAskedQuestions.md

-Often people write `ON_CALL`s in the mock object's constructor or `SetUp()`, as the default behavior rarely changes from test to test.
-Then in the test body they set the expectations, which are often different for each test.
-Having an `ON_CALL` in the set-up part of a test doesn't mean that the calls are expected.
+Often people write `ON_CALL`s in the mock object's constructor or `SetUp()`, as the default behavior rarely changes from out to out.
+Then in the out body they set the expectations, which are often different for each out.
+Having an `ON_CALL` in the set-up part of a out doesn't mean that the calls are expected.
 If there's no `EXPECT_CALL` and the method is called, it's possibly an error.
 If we quietly let the call go through without notifying the user, bugs may creep in unnoticed.